 This is undoubtedly one of the best kettlebell exercises out there.
 It’s a whole-body exercise that can make your core even stronger than it is with the previous exercise.
 Your core is the centre of your strength training on a general level; this is one of the best ways to make sure it’s at its best consistently.
 Make sure that you use each arm individually though to prevent imbalances!

-The clean and press is the first of our kettlebell exercise to be an awesome shoulder and tricep builder as well as a leg and lower back builder too.
+The clean and press is the first of our kettlebell exercises which is an awesome shoulder and tricep builder as well as a leg and lower back builder too.
 If you can nail your form here, it can hit a huge range of muscles really well and give you a full-body exercise, which is always awesome.
-Again, train each arm equally and make sure you're using a weight you can press well rather than just deadlift or swing.
+Again, train each arm equally and make sure you’re using a weight you can press well rather than just deadlift or swing.

 Next up on the list, we need to make sure that the upper back is being used to its full potential, and kettlebells can help with that too.
 Renegade rows are an amazing exercise, and using sturdy, heavy kettlebells is a really effective way to do it.
 Pull back until you get a proper contraction and keep your elbows tight to your core to make sure that you aren’t relying on your biceps or rear delts too much.

 Finally, kettlebell pushups are a little different from the rest of the list, but they still deserve their place.
 Chest exercises are challenging to do with kettlebells, but using them in this way means that you can go deeper than standard pushups would allow you, with a better grip.
 This engages your chest way more than standard pushups do and makes them an effective and inventive way to use them.